Eddie Money: Personal life and death

-In 1980, after drinking vodka, Money overdosed on a synthetic barbiturate that he mistook for cocaine.
+In 1980, after drinking alcohol, Money overdosed on a synthetic barbiturate that he mistook for cocaine.
 He suffered damage to the sciatic nerve on his left leg, was unable to walk for months, and had a permanent limp thereafter.

 On Valentine's Day 1984 in Moraga, California, Money married Margo Lee Walker, a student from Los Angeles.
 Money and his bride tried to keep the wedding private, "but a crowd of screaming teenage fans showed up."

 Money married Laurie Harris in 1989.
-Together, they had five children: Zachary, Jessica, Joseph, Julian, and Desmond.
+They had five children: Zachary, Jesse (Jessica), Joseph, Julian, and Desmond.
 They were married for 30 years and had renewed their vows three months before his death.

 In March 2000, Money purchased a home in Westlake Village, California, where he lived with his family.
 At one point in the early 2000s, Money also had a home in Island Estates, a gated community in Palm Coast, Florida, which he called "my place to play golf, be creative, go fishing, go surfing and have fun".

 In 2001, Money joined a 12-step program to deal with his drinking and made a promise to his wife and children that he would change.
 In 2003, he reported that he was clean and sober.

-In July 2019, Money underwent a minimally invasive heart valve replacement surgery and developed pneumonia, causing him to cancel tour dates.
-He had been a cigarette smoker for years.
-On August 24, 2019, he revealed that he had been diagnosed with stage 4 esophageal cancer.
-Complications from the cancer resulted in his death at Keck Hospital of USC in Los Angeles on September 13, 2019, at age 70.
+Money—who had been a cigarette smoker for decades—developed pneumonia following a minimally invasive heart valve replacement surgery in July 2019, causing him to cancel tour dates.
+On August 24, 2019, he revealed that he had been diagnosed with stage 4 esophageal cancer; he died of complications from the cancer at Keck Hospital of USC in Los Angeles on September 13, 2019, at age 70.
 A year later, his family filed a lawsuit alleging wrongful death against the hospital, with an additional allegation of medical malpractice.
+The case was settled out of court in 2023.